ad-ha/ide_api/README.md

 ### Dependencies

-You should have a i-DE username and access to the Clients' website.
+You should have an i-DE username and access to the Clients' website.
 You may register here: [Área Clientes | I-DE - Grupo Iberdrola](https://www.i-de.es/consumidores/web/guest/login).

 Make sure to complement all information to have an "Advanced User" profile.